zmoog/zmoog.github.io/content/posts/how-to-build-a-custom-open-telemery-collector.md

 OpenTelemery has become a driving force in the observability space, but I only have limited opportuities to explore it during my working life.

-Since I want to learn more about OpenTelemetry, I will build a custom OpenTelemetry collector to address the "telemetry needs" in my house hold.
+Since I want to learn more about OpenTelemetry, I will build a custom OpenTelemetry collector to address the "telemetry needs" in my household.

 ## About OpenTelemetry

 Accordig to [opentelemetry.io](https://opentelemetry.io/), Open Telemetry is:

 > [...] a collection of APIs, SDKs, and tools.
-Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.
+Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software's performance and behavior.

-To me OpenTelemetry — OTel for friends — is a welcome open standardization of everything telemetry, with standard definition for logs, metrics, and traces data model, open protocols, and a set of ready to use tools like the OpenTelemetry collector.
+To me, OpenTelemetry — OTel for friends — is a welcome open standardization of everything telemetry, with a standard definition for logs, metrics, and traces data model, open protocols, and a set of ready-to-use tools like the OpenTelemetry collector.

-## Why build an custom Collector?
+## Why build a custom Collector?

 These days, everything is connected to the internet and has an API.
-I recently renovated my house and installed a solar panel system and a floor heating system.
+I recently renovated my house and installed a solar panel and floor heating system.
 Both systems have an API! \o/

-I want to have a single source of truth for monitoring, analisys, alerting and long term storage — in one word, telemetry for my solar panels and floor heating system.
+I want to have a single source of truth for monitoring, analysis, alerting, and long-term storage — in one word, telemetry for my solar panels and floor heating system.

 Unfortunately, the OTel collector doesn't support the APIs of my solar panels and floor heating system.
-So I need to build a couple of custom receivers and collector.
+So, I need to build a couple of custom receivers and a collector.

 ## Collector's anatomy